Captain Action: Moonstone Books

-In 2008 Moonstone Books began a new series and created a new back-story for the character.
+In 2008 Moonstone Books began a new series and created a new backstory for the character.
 Captain Action was now Miles Drake, a former Marine who discovers a cache of alien weaponry during the Vietnam War.
 The weapons are connected to a race of alien parasites called the Red Crawl, who have been taking over world leaders in a bid to dominate the earth.
 The Red Crawl's main representative on earth is Dr. Eville (based on Dr. Evil from the Ideal toy line).
 Drake becomes an agent of the A.C.T.I.O.N.
 Directorate, a secret agency operating outside the government and dedicated to defending earth from the alien menace.
 The name of the organization is an acronym for "Advanced Command for Telluric Interdiction Observation and Nullification".
 Eventually, the A.C.T.I.O.N. directorate is able to use the alien technology to create superheroes and the Red Crawl is apparently defeated.
 The series also tell the story of a second Captain Action, Miles's rebellious son, Cole Drake, who inherits the heroic identity in the 21st century.
 It is revealed that the Red Crawl was never actually defeated and that the superheroic Protectors are actually under their control.
 Cole must struggle against the renewed alien menace and the rogue superheroes.
 The stories of the original Captain Action are told in the 1960s where the character is a costumed super spy.
 The identity-changing aspect of the toy line shows up in Captain Action's ability to use a material called "plastiderm" to disguise himself as almost anyone.
 In the modern stories the younger Captain Action uses the more advanced "plasmaderm" which allows him not only to assume someone's likeness, but any powers they possess.
 Thus Captain Action is finally able to change into other superheroes, though this only works for original characters like Savior rather than for licensed characters like Superman.
 The exception to this has been a crossover adventure with the Phantom whose adventures Moonstone was also publishing.